yasarigno/yasarigno/README.md

 Hello hello 👋☺️

+- I’m Firat.
-I’m Firat.
-I'm a Cloud Architect and Backend Developer at SFEIR, an IT company in France.
-I design and deploy cutting-edge cloud solutions for MLOps and Data Engineering projects via Terraform, mainly on GCP and AWS.
-My work involves creating robust web applications, intuitive dashboards, and efficient backend pipelines, enabling seamless data processing and driving actionable insights using Python and SQL
+- I'm a Cloud Architect and Backend Developer at SFEIR, an IT company in France.
+- I design and deploy cutting-edge cloud solutions written in Python via Terraform, mainly on GCP and AWS.
+- My work involves creating robust web applications, intuitive dashboards, and efficient backend pipelines, enabling seamless data processing and driving actionable insights using Python and SQL.

-I’m interested in Software Engineering (Python), Machine Learning, Mathematics and everything related to them.
+- I’m interested in Software Engineering (Python), Machine Learning, Mathematics and everything related to them.
 I speak French, English and Pythonish.
 I’m currently learning Scala and Haskell.

-You can reach me at fyasar dot fr at gmail dot com
+- You can reach me at fyasar dot fr at gmail dot com

 ### My Backend projects